poing/earmark/README.md

-A Laravel package to earmark sequential values in a series and eliminates any gaps in the series when values are `unset`.
-Allowing for values to be reused.
+A Laravel package to earmark sequential values in a series and eliminate any gaps in the series when values are `unset`.  *Allowing for values to be reused.*

-For instance, it can be used to fetch the next value (or array of values) to be applied later in a process.
+For instance, it can be used to fetch the next value (or array of values) to be used in an application.

 An example is reserving the next available phone extension for a user.
-The phone extension can be reserved by the active session, preventing concurrent sessions from obtaining the same value.
+The phone extension can be reserved by the active session, preventing other sessions from obtaining the same value.

 # Getting Started